shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

 }
 ```

-#### Implementing the random hashing function
+### Implementing the random hashing function

 Now that we have all the bits and pieces required to build our hashing function, we
 can finally build it.
-Replace the ACTION #8 line with:
+Replace the ACTION number 8 line with:

 ```rust
         fn random_hash(sender: &T::AccountId) -> T::Hash {